A. Vellayan: Career

 In May 2015, Indian market regulator SEBI charged him in an Insider trading case related to the acquisition of Sabero Organics by Coromandel International in 2011.

-On 31 January 2018 he was appointed the new chairman of the Society and Board of Governors of Indian Institute of Management, Kozhikode (IIM-K).
+On 31 January 2018, he was appointed the new chairman of the Society and Board of Governors of Indian Institute of Management, Kozhikode (IIM-K).

+Death

-He died on 17 November 2025, at the age of 72.
+Vellayan died on 17 November 2025, at the age of 72.